r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 | openjdk | 8-jre-slim | 204MB
 | openjdk | 8-jre-alpine | 83MB

-### Build from source in a consistent environment
+### Build from a source in a consistent environment
 Maybe you do not need the whole JDK.
-If you intented to use JDK for Maven, you can use a Maven Docker image as base for your build.
+If you intended to use JDK for Maven, you can use a Maven Docker image as a base for your build.

 ```Dockerfile
 FROM maven:3.6-jdk-8-alpine